 Research

 In addition to teaching, our faculty members are engaged in a diverse range of cutting-edge research activities.
-We welcome inquiries from all interested parties, particularly undergraduate students wishing to gain summer research experience, or senior level undergrads interesting in pursuing a Master's degree.
-Please contact the faculty member whose research activities align most closely with your interests and career goals.
+We welcome inquiries from all interested parties, particularly undergraduate students wishing to gain summer research experience or senior-level undergrads interested in pursuing a Master's degree.
+Please get in touch with the faculty member whose research activities align most closely with your interests and career goals.

 Dr. Ehab ElsharkawiMicrostructure and mechanical properties of cast alloys